 The key to a successful capsule endoscopy examination is excellent preparation.
-It is very important that your bowel is clear of any waste material, otherwise it would be possible to miss something or would render a need for a repeat procedure.
-This being said, you will need to strictly follow the instructions on what or what not to eat or drink prior the procedure.
+It is very important that your bowel is clear of any waste material, because it is possible to miss something, or the procedure might need to be done again.
+You will need to strictly follow the instructions on what or what not to eat or drink prior the procedure.

 - The following medications should not be taken during the week prior the procedure:

 - Iron supplements or iron containing vitamins.
 Iron discolours the bowel lining, making bowel preparation and image interpretation more difficult.

-- Buscopan / Mebeverine / Colofac
+- o Buscopan / Mebeverine / Colofac

-- o Imodium / Loperamide
+- Imodium / Loperamide

 - Codeine

-- Morphine
+- o Morphine.

-These drugs affect the digestive tract, therefore if instructions are not carefully followed, it may affect the procedure and results.
+These drugs affect the digestive tract, therefore, if instructions are not carefully followed, it may affect the procedure and results.
 Please seek advice from your GP if needed or if you are worried about stopping any of these medications.

-- If you are a diabetic, please contact your diabetic provider or GP regarding your medication or insulin intake the day prior and the day of your capsule endoscopy. - Please let us know if you are pregnant or suspect you may be pregnant, as this procedure should not be performed during pregnancy. - Please inform us if you have any pacemakers or implanted cardiac devices (ICD). - It is prohibited for you to undergo an MRI scan while the capsule is still inside your body.
+- If you are taking warfarin, clopidogrel, rivaroxaban or any other anticoagulant (blood thinning medication), please contact us, unless you already have been given advice regarding the medication. - If you are a diabetic, please contact your diabetic provider or GP regarding your medication or insulin intake the day prior and the day of your capsule endoscopy.

+- Please let us know if you are pregnant or suspect you may be pregnant, as this procedure should not be performed during pregnancy. - Women taking the oral contraceptive pill should be aware that taking bowel preparation might prevent the absorption of the pill.
+Additional contraceptive precautions should be taken until you next period begins. - Please inform us if you have any pacemakers or implanted cardiac devices (ICD). - It is prohibited for you to undergo an MRI scan while the capsule is still inside your body.